paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Subsec. (d).
 Pub.
 L. 109–364, § 2808(a), added subsec. (d).

 #### Effective Date of 2006 Amendment
 Pub.
 L. 109–364, div.
 B, title XXVIII, § 2808(c), Oct.
 17, 2006, 120 Stat.
-2470, provided that: “Subsection (d) of [section 2859 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2859), United States Code, as added by subsection (a), shall apply with respect to military construction projects described in such subsection (d) for which funds are first provided for fiscal year 2007 or thereafter.”
+2470, provided that: “Subsection (d) [now (c)] of [section 2859 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2859), United States Code, as added by subsection (a), shall apply with respect to military construction projects described in such subsection (d) [(c)] for which funds are first provided for fiscal year 2007 or thereafter.”

 #### Special Requirement for 2006 Report
 Pub.
 L. 108–375, div.
 B, title XXVIII, § 2804(b), Oct.
 28, 2004, 118 Stat.
-2122, provided that: “In the case of the report required to be submitted in 2006 under [section 2859(c) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2859/c&num=0&edition=prelim), United States Code, as added by subsection (a), the Secretary of Defense shall include a certification by the Secretary that since September 11, 2001, assessments regarding the vulnerability of military installations to terrorist attack have been undertaken for all major military installations.
-The Secretary shall indicate the basis by which the Secretary differentiated between major and nonmajor military installations for purposes of making the certification.”
+2122, required the 2006 report under former subsec. (c) of this section to include a certification that since Sept.
+11, 2001, terrorist attack vulnerability assessments had been undertaken for all major military installations.

 <a id="section-2860"></a>